Probing Heavy Dark Matter in Red Giants: Introduction

 These constraints have renewed interest in heavy dark matter (HDM) scenarios, where the DM mass lies well above the weak scale.
 The number of recoil events in direct detection experiments decreases with increasing DM mass, which allows HDM to evade current bounds.
 However, HDM is typically incompatible with thermal production, as unitarity bounds on annihilation cross sections limit the mass of thermally produced DM to below $\sim 100\,\mathrm{TeV}$~\cite{Griest:1989wd}.
 Instead, the correct HDM relic abundance can be achieved through various mechanisms involving sizable interactions with the Standard Model (SM) plasma~\cite{Berlin:2016gtr, Kim:2019udq, Berlin:2017ife, Kramer:2020sbb,Frumkin:2022ror, Chway:2019kft, Baker:2019ndr, Asadi:2021yml, Lennon:2017tqq, Morrison:2018xla, Hooper:2019gtx, Gehrman:2023qjn}.
 These interactions may also lead to observable consequences in current or future experiments.

 Beyond laboratory searches, stellar environments offer a promising avenue to probe DM interactions with the visible sector governed by the SM~\cite{Raffelt:1996wa}.
-Many studies have demonstrated that stars can constrain DM models through energy transport~\cite{1986ApJ...306..703G,Scott:2008ns,Casanellas:2015uga,Lopes:2019jca,Raen:2020qvn} or heating effects, with the sensitivity depending on stellar structure and evolutionary stage.
+Many studies have demonstrated that stars can constrain DM models through capture~\cite{Press:1985ug,Gould:1987ir} and then energy transport~\cite{1986ApJ...306..703G,Scott:2008ns,Casanellas:2015uga,Lopes:2019jca,Raen:2020qvn} or heating effects, with the sensitivity depending on stellar structure and evolutionary stage.
+Also, DM accumulation can affect the inner structures of main sequence stars, which can constrain asymmetric DM~\cite{Casanellas:2010he,Casanellas:2012jp,Casanellas:2009dp,Rato:2021tfc}.
 Among these, red giants (RGs) are particularly interesting due to the high densities and temperatures in their helium-rich cores.